adama-wzr/adama-wzr.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate at the University of Kansas, under the [Mechanical Engineering](https://me.ku.edu/) department, currently working at Oak Ridge National Lab through a [GRO Fellowship](https://education.ornl.gov/gro/).
 Through high-performance computing (HPC) and state of the art parallel computing techniques, I focus my research on the reconstruction, characterization, and optimization of heterogeneous materials.
-More specifically, on the continuum scale, there is an instrinsic and delicate relationship between the geometry of the pore/particle space, which determines bulk properties.
+On the continuum scale, there is an instrinsic and delicate relationship between the geometry of the pore/particle space, which determines bulk properties.
 I am interested in physics-based simulation and characterization of bulk properties and their optimization through changes to the phase-space.
 A good example of one such model, from material reconstruction to topology optimization, can be found in this [publication](https://www.sciencedirect.com/science/article/pii/S2666546823000824).

 More broadly, below are some of the topics I have worked on: